stephenrdoyle/hcontortus_qtl/03_code/hcontortus_qtl.parent_bias.md

 - therefore, we'd expect that by this time point, after multiple rounds of passage, mating, and recombination, that the genomes would be sufficiently admixed
 - however, there might be parts of the genome, that, for whatever reason might look more like one or the other parents, if there is some degree of "hidden" selection going on
     - this this is the case, it would be interesting to know what genes might be being selected for
+    - note this should be independent of drug resistance from MHco18, given these progeny have not seen drug until the F5 generation
+        - the XQTL_resistant samples will have a biased distribution of MHco18 alleles associated with IVM resistance
+        - however, the XQTL_susceptible samples should not

 ### Aim